 This explains why it is possible to observe safely an intense source of cobalt 60 through 20 cm of lead glass, or to look at spent nuclear fuel assemblies under 3m of water in a reactor pool.

-Two main processes of gamma interaction with matter compete in the energy range of radioactivity gamma of (from a few keV to 1 or 2 MeV).
-As can be seen on the examples of carbon and lead, the outcome of the competition depends on the gamma energy, the electron density andatomic nucleus electric charge Z. The interaction probabilities for photoelectric effect are far higher from those of the Compton effect in the low energy range.
+Two main processes of gamma interaction with matter compete in the energy range of radioactivity gamma (from a few keV to 1 or 2 MeV).
+As can be seen on the examples of carbon and lead, the outcome of the competition depends on the gamma energy, the electron density and the atomic nucleus electric charge Z. The interaction probabilities for photoelectric effect are far higher than the Compton effect in the low energy range.
 Compton Effect becomes dominant for energies above 600 keV for lead and only 20 keV for carbon.

 The gamma ray high ability to penetrate matter implies a reduced radiotoxicity.
 As they pass through a medium, gamma rays do not directly ionise the atoms but only transfer some of their energy to electrons with which they collide.
 They deposit their energy by proxy !
 The secondary electrons, made to move, result in an indirect ionisation.
 As a result, the effects of gamma rays are not as localised as those of alpha and beta radiation, which leave a clear ionisation trail in their wake.